What liquids are GARDENA pumps suitable for transferring?

 This should always be avoided at all costs as there is a risk of overheating and damage.
 With garden pumps and submersible pumps, the maximum would be 5 minutes, however having the pump on without pumping water should always be avoided.

-What is the automatic function on a pump?
+What is the automatic feature on a pump?

 The automatic feature on selected pumps starts (cuts in) and stops (cuts out) the pump automatically when water is needed.
 This is a requirement for domestic water supply.
 The benefits of this feature are convenience, energy saving and less wear on the pump.